taxmalalas0001/taxmalalas0001/README.md

 ## Hello There 👋

-I am a Greek Tech enthusiast currently using Hackintosh + Oreon Linux setup, I have contributed to Oreon Mobile and the OreonMC Server
+I am a Greek Tech enthusiast currently using Hackintosh + Oreon Linux setup, I have contributed to The Oreon Linux Mobile Project and Oreon Linux itself

 ## Current Skills